Parish Church of the Sacred Heart of Jesus

 The Parish Church of the Sacred Heart of Jesus (Igreja Matriz do Sagrado Coração de Jesus) is an 18-century Roman Catholic church in Laranjeiras, Sergipe, Brazil.
-It was the second church built in Laranjeiras, following the Church of Our Lady of the Conception of Comandaroba, which was built by the Jesuits in the early 18th century.
+It was the second church built in Laranjeiras, following the Church of Our Lady of the Conception of Comandaroba, which was built by the Jesuits in the early 18th century and completed in 1734.
 The church was listed as a historic structure by National Institute of Historic and Artistic Heritage (IPHAN) in 1941.
 The church is dedicated to the Sacred Heart of Jesus and is constructed in the Baroque style.
 The Parish Church belongs to the Roman Catholic Archdiocese of Aracaju.

 History

 Construction of Parish Church of the Sacred Heart of Jesus began at the end of the 18th century.
 Residents of Laranjeiras, then a district of Nossa Senhora do Socorro with a small port on the river, petitioned Queen Maria for the construction of a church in 1790.
 With the completion of the church, Laranjeiras had two churches: the Parish Church and the Church of Our Lady of the Conception, which belonged to the Comandaroba Plantation.
 The church was unable to accommodate the population of Laranjeiras, which grew rapidly in the 18th century, and the building was enlarged in 1905.